apostrophecms/seo/README.md

 ## Structured Data & Schema Types

 This module generates rich structured data (JSON-LD) that helps search engines understand your content.
-All structured data is output in a single `<script type="application/ld+json">` tag with an `@graph` array for optimal performance.
+All structured data is output in a single `<script type="application/ld+json">` tag with a `@graph` array for optimal performance.

 ### How It Works